Start-Up Event Grant

 Individuals, businesses, community groups, and organizations may apply.

-Events may be inside or outside and must take place in the Downtown Special Service District (SSD).
-Click HERE to view a map or the SSD.
+Location: Events may be inside or outside and must take place in the downtown special service district (SSD).
+Click here to view a map or the SSD.

-If awarded, organizers must submit the following no less than 60 days before the event:
+Pre-event documentation: If awarded, organizers must submit the following no less than 30 days before the event: